ITV/scala-pact/README.md

   import com.itv.scalapact.circe09._
   import com.itv.scalapact.http4s18._
 ```
-Alternatively, these are also valid if you prefer:
+Alternatively, in case your project has both `scalapact-http4s` and `scalapact-circe` as dependencies, you could also use the following:

 ```scala
   import com.itv.scalapact.json._
   import com.itv.scalapact.http._
 ```

 ### You're using SBT 0.13.x: